gautamp8/gautamp8/README.md

 During my Bachelor's in Software Engineering, I've been mostly involved with open source projects.
 I'm a Google Summer of Code'17 scholar and have contributed to complex codebases of LibreOffice, Mozilla(Firefox for Android) and OpenMRS and others in the past.

 In addition to coding, I love to read about fitness, nutrition and epidemiology of cancer as a disease.
 I organize regular support group circles to help bring positive mental shift from consumption to contribution in the community.
-I'm also a beginner powerlifter.
+I love strength training.

-Overall, I care about code, environment and people.
+All, I care about code, environment and people.